PufferFinance/PufferPool/docs/PufferProtocol.md

 function provisionNode(bytes[] calldata guardianEnclaveSignatures) external
 ```

-Provisions the next validator node that is in line for provisioning, given the `guardianEnclaveSignatures` are valid
+Provisions the next validator that is in line for provisioning, given the `guardianEnclaveSignatures` are valid

 *Effects*:
-* Sets the next validator node's status to ACTIVE
+* Sets the next validator's status to ACTIVE
 * Increments the index of the next node to provision for the module this node was provisioned for
 * Increments the module selection index
 * Transfers 32 ETH from the pool into the module contract address